-The aim of our procurement policy is to use competition where this is both appropriate and necessary to improve the delivery of goods, works and services and where the risks and benefits of competition have been clearly established.
+The aim of our procurement strategy is to use competition where this is both appropriate and necessary to improve the delivery of goods, works and services and where the risks and benefits of competition have been clearly established.

-SEStran operates, on behalf of constituent council members, a number of regulated contracted services which have been won under a compulsory competitive tendering regime and it is the policy of SEStran to continue to market test these contracts and the provision of all forms of procurement undertaken by SEStran in line with the Scottish model of Procurement and associated legislation and regulation.
-However, in terms of some contracts, best value may be achieved by the continued delivery of the contract without competition and in these situations SEStran will clearly outline the rationale for this in line with the Regulations.
+SEStran operates, on behalf of constituent council members, a number of regulated contracted services which have been awarded following a competitive tendering process.
+There are some instances where best value may be achieved by the continued delivery of an existing contract without competition and in these situations SEStran will clearly outline the rationale for this in line with relevant Regulations.